jlstack/PythonEchonestRemix/Snippets/README.md

 **Example**

-The code below produces 10 random transitions for the given song.
-Transitions are found using [BeatDistance].
+The code below produces 10 random nippets for the given song.
+Branches are fetched using [FindBranches].

 ```python
 audio_file1 = audio.LocalAudioFile("15 Sir Duke.m4a")